 For serious accidents involving a fatality, the deceased individual's family members may be able to sue for wrongful death.
 This type of lawsuit aims to recover lost wages, lost companionship, and funeral expenses.

 Alternatively, you could try suing the vehicle manufacturer themselves in a products liability lawsuit.
 To succeed, you must point out a design or manufacturing defect that caused the accident.
 Proving a defect usually requires the analysis of an automotive expert, and the case can get quite technical.

 Accident law is complicated, so consider scheduling a free consultation with an experienced attorney.
 Plaintiff side attorneys typically work on a contingency basis, where their fee is a certain percent of your winnings.
 Yes, this means that if you lose your case, you don't have to pay.

 Hopefully this helped you better understand what to do after a car accident in Tacoma, but every situation is different and professional assistance never hurts.
-A lawyer can help insure that you aren't pushed around by insurance company, protect you from claims, or help you pursue compensation for your damages.
-Contact a local attorney for a free consultation to discuss your accident.
+Contact a local car accident attorney who can help ensure that you aren't pushed around by insurance companies and who can protect your claims and help you pursue compensation for your damages.

 Contact a qualified attorney.